 VII.
-Duties of a Contracting Party as a Member of a Country Group
+Duties of a Contracting Party as s Member of a Country Group

-36. Article 33 of the Joint Convention requires Contracting Parties to attend meetings of the Parties.
+- 36. Article 33 of the Joint Convention requires Contracting Parties to attend meetings of the Parties.
 Attendance at Review Meetings is therefore obligatory.
-The purpose of Review Meetings is to review national reports.
-This review is carried out in country groups.
-It therefore follows that an important obligation on each Contracting Party is to participate fully in its country group.

-37. Each Contracting Party thus has two sets of duties, one being to undergo a review by Contracting Parties, and the other being to review the reports of other members of the country group to which it has been assigned.

-38. As a member of a country group, a Contracting Party should:

-- (a) study in detail the national reports of all other members of its group; - (b) inform other Contracting Parties in the Country Group, both directly through the identified contact points, and through the relevant group Coordinator, of any questions and comments arising from its review of the national reports; and - (c) during country group sessions, participate in an in-depth discussion of the national report of each member of the group. - 39.
-In relation to undergoing a review by other Contracting Parties, a Contracting Party should: - (a) prepare a detailed report as required by Article 32 of the Convention; - (b) provide answers to the written questions and comments of other Contracting Parties on its national report; - (c) endeavour to issue, at the latest one month before the start of the Review Meeting, a compilation of the questions, comments and associated answers on its national report to all other Contracting Parties, the group Coordinator, the group Rapporteur and the Secretariat; - (d) present to its country group during the Review Meeting a report based on its national report and the ensuing questions and comments; - (e) provide a copy of the presentation to the Country Group Chair by noon the day before the presentation is scheduled, so that it may be distributed to the Country Group officers and Country Group members before the close of business; and - (f) arrive in the Country Group meeting room 15 minutes before the presentation to review logistics with the Country Group Chair.
+The purpose of Review Meetings is to review National Reports.
+This review is carried out in Country Groups.
+It therefore follows that an important obligation on each Contracting Party is to participate fully in its Country Group. - 37.
+Each Contracting Party thus has two sets of duties, one being to undergo a review by Contracting Parties, and the other being to review the reports of other members of the Country Group to which it has been assigned. - 38.
+As a member of a Country Group, a Contracting Party should: - (a) study in detail the National Reports of all other members of its group; - (b) inform other Contracting Parties in the Country Group, both directly through the identified contact points, and through the relevant group Co-ordinator, of any questions and comments arising from its review of the National Reports; and - (c) during Country Group sessions, participate in an in-depth discussion of the National Report of each member of the group. - 39.
+In relation to undergoing a review by other Contracting Parties, a Contracting Party should: - (a) prepare a detailed report as required by Article 32 of the Convention; - (b) provide answers to the written questions and comments of other Contracting Parties on its National Report; - (c) endeavour to issue, at the latest one month before the start of the Review Meeting, a compilation of the questions, comments and associated answers on its National Report to all other Contracting Parties, the group Co-ordinator, the group Rapporteur and the Secretariat;

+- (d) present to its Country Group during the Review Meeting a report based on its National Report and the ensuing questions and comments; - (e) provide a copy of the presentation to the Country Group Chair by noon the day before the presentation is scheduled, so that it may be distributed to the Country Group officers and Country Group members before the close of business; and - (f) arrive in the Country Group meeting room 15 minutes before the presentation to review logistics with the Country Group Chair.